Kihurani/Portfolio-Landing-Page/README.md

 # Portfolio-Landing-Page
-#### {My first independent project on the go as I learn RPA}, {April 2023}
+##### {My first independent project on the go as I learn RPA}, {April 2023}
 #### By **{Joseph Kihurani}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This is a landing page for my programming portfolio.
+This is my first practice at the game of creating webpages and online presence, and with increasing practice over time hope to sharpen my skills.
+As a result this intial page will be quite simplistic to a webpage guru but with baby steps will eventually grow and shine pretty well with more products. }
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions